jfbrennan/m-/README.md

 Unlike popular design systems, M- does not restrict you to a specific framework or library.
 It uses none of them, but works with all of them - old and new - since it's built with HTML, [custom HTML tags](https://dev.to/jfbrennan/custom-html-tags-4788), and [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements).

-Try M- right now by just copy/pasting that CDN snippet below into your page and you're done.
-Then [visit the doc site](https://m-) to build some UI!
+Try M- right now by just copy/pasting that CDN snippet below into your page - that's it!
+Then [visit the doc site](https://m-) and start using M-!

 ## Installation
 ### CDN